In article on The Conversation titled “Algorithms have already taken over human decision making,” Dionysios Demetis says,

 In the past, we humans used technology as a tool.
 Now, technology has advanced to the point where it is using and even controlling us.

 We humans are not merely cut off from the decisions that machines are making for us but deeply affected by them in unpredictable ways.
-Instead of being central to the system of decisions that affects us, we are cast out in to its environment.
+Instead of being central to the system of decisions that affect us, we are cast out in to its environment.
 We have progressively restricted our own decision-making capacity and allowed algorithms to take over.
 We have become artificial humans, or human artefacts, that are created, shaped and used by the technology.

 Examples abound.
 In law, legal analysts are gradually being replaced by artificial intelligence, meaning the successful defence or prosecution of a case can rely partly on algorithms.
 Software has even been allowed to predict future criminals, ultimately controlling human freedom by shaping how parole is denied or granted to prisoners.
 In this way, the minds of judges are being shaped by decision-making mechanisms they cannot understand because of how complex the process is and how much data it involves.